The Future of Farming

 Agriculture and farming, for the average American, seems more of an archaic past-time than a means of making a living.
 Looking back 200 years, the majority of Americans engaged in some sort of agricultural work.
 Some citizens practiced subsistence farming, growing enough to feed their families.
 Others used it as a business, growing surplus crops to sell to other citizens or merchants.

-Today, less than two percent of Americans work directly in the agriculture industry.
+Today, less than two percent of Americans work directly in the agricultural industry.
 This has come about as a result of many factors.
 First, farming methods have become much more advanced and efficient, allowing fewer farms to grow much more food.
 Also, most Americans don’t see farming as a viable way to make a living due to the massive start-up costs and the inherent risks.
 Much of the menial labor done around a farm is performed by illegal or unclassified immigrants who agree to work for far less pay than a citizen protected under the law would.

 The influence that agriculture and farming had on American life has mostly disappeared.
 However, there are still a handful of farmers who take charge in their work and make advancements that can help the entire industry.